milesdwilliams15/Social-Media-and-Partisanship/README.md

 ![ideological identification of all survey respondents](https://cloud.githubusercontent.com/assets/23504082/21416365/e4dc9634-c7d7-11e6-8073-320c485363fd.jpeg)

 It's pretty clear that the majority of respondents identify as politically moderate (on a conservative-liberal scale).
 The survey does seem to lean slightly conservative, but that shouldn't be a major issue going forward.
-I'll explain later...

 length(social.SNS$How.liberal.factor) # 925 total observations in the "social.SNS" dataset.